Thinking of incorporating a company in Singapore? You’re in the right place.

 Fill in the information about your company and upload the required documents, including:

-If you do not have a Singpass, you must engage a third-party filing agent or professional company incorporation service to register the company on your behalf.
+If you do not have a Singpass, you must partner with a third-party filing agent or professional company incorporation service to register the company on your behalf.
 These professional agents are familiar with Bizfile and Singapore’s business registration requirements, so they can help ensure that your application is complete and compliant.

 Most professional services will assist you with the following: